icinganalysis/icinganalysis.github.io/content/freezing fraction.md

     nu = 1.244 * re^0.4774

 The file "messinger.py" was used to calculate the freezing fraction.
+The freezing fraction is evaluated at the initial cylinder diameter (only).
+The is no attempt to calculate changes during the ice growth, when the surface shape becomes non-cylindrical and the heat transfer and water catch rate may change.

-For the AEDC Table 1, the reported and calculated freezing fraction values agree well, but the apparent freezing fraction values do not.
+For the AEDC Table 1, the reported and calculated freezing fraction values agree well, but the apparent freezing fraction values have scatter compared to the calculated values.

 ![](images/freezing_fractions/cylinder_freezing_fractions_AEDC_TR_85_30_fig21.png)

-For NASA-TM, apparent freezing fraction values agree well with the calculated values, but the reported values do not.
+For NASA-TM-107141, apparent freezing fraction values agree well with the calculated values, but the reported values do not.
+As the heat transfer relationship used came from NASA-TM-107141, it is not clear what the implementation differences of the calculation would be.

 ![](images/freezing_fractions/cylinder_freezing_fractions_nasa_tm_107141_table1.png)

-For the NASA-CR, the values agree fairly well.
+For the NASA-CR-2008-215302, the values agree fairly well.

 ![](images/freezing_fractions/cylinder_freezing_fractions_NASA_CR_2008_215302_fig3.png)